 A state’s position on internet-based activities is ripe for litigation and judicial interpretation.
 The American Catalog Mailers Association (ACMA), the largest trade association representing the direct marketing/e-commerce/catalog industry, filed a complaint in the San Francisco Superior Court that California’s position wrongly and substantially expanded the reach of income taxes on out-of-state taxpayers with no physical presence in California.
 The trial is set to begin October 23, 2023.

 From a state income tax nexus perspective, businesses and their tax advisors have not generally needed to examine the extent of the internet-based activities that touch their customers throughout the United States.
 With the issuance of the MTC’s Revised P.L.
 86-272 Statement, a business’s state nexus review must now be expanded.

 How we can help

 An analysis of P.L.
 86-272 protection can determine whether a business’s activities create state income tax nexus — and whether those activities would be protected under P.L.
 86-272.
-Also, refund claims may be available for certain California taxpayers that have used P.L.
-86-272 as protection from filing in other states and have been throwing back sales to California for sales factor purposes.
+Also, refund claims may be available for taxpayers that have used P.L.
+86-272 as protection from filing in other states and have been throwing back sales for sales factor purposes.